 8799 products

-Collection: Memory Modules
+Collection: Computer Memory Modules

 A RAM chip is also known as a memory module.
 It is frequently used to refer to SIMM, DIMM, and SO-DIMM memory as a whole, all of which are used in various technological situations and with a variety of computers and CPUs.
 Despite the fact that memory modules come in a variety of forms, all of them have the same function: they all store data items while the machine is working.